70) LSU (#11) over Purdue, 1986

 17) Austin Peay (#14) over Illinois, 1987

-Just making it to the 1987 tournament was a near miracle for Austin Peay, who finished the regular season with a 13-10 record and a fourth place finish in the Ohio Valley Conference (OVC).
-After falling behind by 22 points in an OVC Tournament quarterfinal match-up against Morehead State, coach Lake Kelly benched his entire starting lineup in frustration, then was stunned to watch his back-ups rally to win.
-The Governors then won the conference tournament final on a desperation buzzer beater by senior guard Richie Armstrong and snuck into the NCAA Tournament with an automatic bid as a #14 seed.
-Illinois was considered a Final Four threat thanks to their experience, depth, and the presence of All-American power forward Ken Norman.
-Even as Austin Peay rallied to take a second half lead in the game, ESPN analyst Dick Vitale was so confident in Illinois’ chances that he promised to stand on his head after the game if they lost.
-Sure enough, thanks to 24 points from senior Darryl Bedford, and a clutch pair of game-winning free throws by junior Tony Raye, the Governors pulled off a 68-67 shocker.
-After Norman’s desperation final shot came up short, Vitale made good on his promise, standing on his head during the postgame show, propped up by two of his fellow analysts.
+Even as Austin Peay rallied in the second half to take the lead in this game, ESPN analyst Dick Vitale was so confident in Illinois’ chances that he promised to stand on his head after the game if they lost.
+Sure enough, thanks to 24 points from senior Darryl Bedford, and a clutch pair of game-winning free throws by junior Tony Raye, Austin Peay pulled off a 68-67 shocker.
+After Ken Norman’s desperation final shot came up short for Illinois, Vitale made good on his promise, standing on his head during the postgame show, propped up by two of his fellow analysts.
+Just making it to this game had been a near miracle for Austin Peay, who finished 13-10, then made an unlikely run through the Ohio Valley Conference Tournament, including a buzzer beater win in the final.

 16) Navy (#13) over LSU, 1985

 Dale Brown made no qualifying statements about this game after his LSU team suffered the first, and still the largest, first round loss by a #4 seed.
 “It wasn’t a fluke,” Brown said about the 78-55 final score.
 “They totally dominated us.”
 Dominant is a term that was applied early and often to David Robinson’s basketball career, one that eventually included two NBA titles and an MVP trophy, and the legend really started in the 1985 NCAA Tournament.
-It was his sophomore season and Navy was making its first tournament appearance in 25 years.
-He finished the game with 18 points and 18 rebounds, while junior forward Vernon Butler led all scorers with 20.
-But coach Paul Evans deserves a lot of the credit too, deploying an unexpected 2-3 zone scheme that confused and hampered LSU’s offense.
-Their leading scorer, forward Nikita Wilson, had his worst game of the season, finishing with just nine points, and the Tigers collectively shot only 33.8% from the field.
-It was the first major upset of the 64-team era, and the only win in the 1985 tournament by a team seeded #13 or below, as Navy then lost to Maryland in round two.
-They came back to the tournament in Robinson’s senior year with higher expectations as a #7 seed, and made it all the way to the Regional Finals in 1986.
-The victim here, LSU, was the other big Cinderella story in 1986, making it all the way to the Final Four as a #11 seed thanks to huge performances from Wilson.
+The then sophomore finished the game with 18 points and 18 rebounds and hounded LSU’s leading scorer Nikita Wilson, holding him to just nine points.
+Navy lost in the second round to Maryland but returned in 1986 and made a thrilling run to the Regional Finals.

 15) Middle Tennessee (#15) over Michigan State, 2016

-Experienced, well-balanced, and expertly coached as always, Michigan State was a trendy Final Four pick heading into the 2016 tournament but instead they were handed easily the worst tournament loss of coach Tom Izzo’s career.
-Not only did Middle Tennessee upset Michigan State, they dominated them, jumping out to an early 15-1 advantage, then holding the lead the entire game for 90-81 final.
+This was easily the worst tournament loss of coach Tom Izzo’s career.
+Not only did Middle Tennessee upset Michigan State, they dominated them, jumping out to an early 15-1 advantage, then holding the lead the entire game for a 90-81 final.
 The Blue Raiders became just the eighth #15 seed to win a first round game, and broke the record for most points scored while doing so.
-It was just the second NCAA Tournament win of the modern era for Middle Tennessee, who also pulled off an upset of Florida State as a #13 seed in 1989.
 Junior forward Reggie Upshaw led the way in this one with 21 points, and the Raiders shot 11-of-19 on three-pointers.
 AP Player of the Year winner Denzel Valentine had 13 points, 12 assists, and six rebounds in his final game in a Spartans uniform.
-This loss broke a streak of nine straight seasons where Izzo’s team had reached at least the second round of the tournament.
+Middle Tennessee returned to the tournament in 2017 and upset another Big 10 team in the first round, this time Minnesota as a #12 seed.

 14) East Tennessee State (#14) over Arizona, 1992